Animal Care

 All of our poultry are inspected by Canadian Food Inspection Agency veterinarians at our plants because only healthy animals may be processed for food.

-Some animal diseases are particularly devastating to animals such as, Highly Pathogenic Avian Influenza, which can affect commercial poultry, wild birds, and other animals.
+Some animal diseases are particularly devastating to animals.
+One such disease is Highly Pathogenic Avian Influenza, which can affect commercial poultry, wild birds, and other animals.

 Integrated Report